aws-samples/config-resource-compliance-dashboard/README.md

 ### AWS Control Tower considerations

-If you enabled AWS Config in all accounts an regions via AWS Control Tower, it may be that AWS Control Tower created a Service Control Policy that denies adding or removing bucket policies on the Log Archive bucket.
-This is a control aimed at preventing any changes to the bucket, and will make deployment fail even if you run the CloudFormation script as administrator.

-However, the IAM role `AWSControlTowerExecution` is excluded by the Service Control Policy, and therefore can be used for Control Tower admin tasks.
-This role is available in all accounts of the organization, and can be assumed from the management account of your organization to execute the steps that require running a CloudFormation template on the Log Archive account.
+If you enabled AWS Config in all accounts and regions via AWS Control Tower, it may be that AWS Control Tower created a Service Control Policy that denies adding or removing bucket policies on the Log Archive bucket.
+This is a control aimed at preventing any changes to this very important bucket.
+However, the IAM role `AWSControlTowerExecution` is exempted by the Service Control Policy, and therefore can be used for Control Tower admin tasks.
+This role is available in all accounts of the organization, and can be assumed from the management account of your organization to perform operations that are denied even to the administrator of the account.

+Our deployment does not need to add policies to the Log Archive bucket, and we were able to install the dashboard using a _local_ user/role.
+You may have more stringent Service Control Policies on the Log Archive bucket.
+In that case we recommend assuming the `AWSControlTowerExecution` IAM role from the management account to perform the deployment of the dashboard.

+Read more about the `AWSControlTowerExecution` IAM role in the [documentation](https://docs.aws.amazon.com/controltower/latest/userguide/awscontroltowerexecution.html).

 ### Deployment architecure
 The most important decision to make is to whether you want to install the dashboard on a dedicated Dashboard account or directly into the Log Archive account.
 These are the implications of each architecture.